lnvglr/character-diversion/character-diversion.md

 #### Glyphs

-One key component of the UI are the glyphs.
+One key component of the UI is the glyphs.
 They are the key to non-language-based discourse because effectively, *Character Diversion* enables glyph-based discourse.
-By browsing the glyphs it is possible to see the heart of the discourse, what all participants are referring to.
+By browsing the glyphs it is possible to see the heart of the discourse, and what all participants are referring to.

 When browsing glyphs, orange badges indicate glyphs that users referenced in their opinions.
 This link is an essential feature bringing opinions and the glyphs they are referring to together.